RotorHazard/RotorHazard/doc/Software Setup.md

 ```
 Save and exit the file with Ctrl-X

 Install the RotorHazard code under '/home/pi/' on the Raspberry Pi as follows: Go to the [Latest Release page](https://github.com/RotorHazard/RotorHazard/releases/latest) for the project and note the version code.
-In the commands below, replace the two occurrences of "1.1.0" with the current version code, and enter the commands:
+In the commands below, replace the two occurrences of "1.2.3" with the current version code, and enter the commands:
 ```
 cd ~
-wget https://codeload.github.com/RotorHazard/RotorHazard/zip/v1.1.0 -O temp.zip
+wget https://codeload.github.com/RotorHazard/RotorHazard/zip/1.2.3 -O temp.zip
 unzip temp.zip
-mv RotorHazard-1.1.0 RotorHazard
+mv RotorHazard-1.2.3 RotorHazard
 rm temp.zip
 ```

-Install web server dependencies:
-Be patient, this command may take a few minutes.
+Install RotorHazard server dependencies (be patient, this command may take a few minutes):
 ```
-cd /home/pi/RotorHazard/src/server
+cd ~/RotorHazard/src/server
 sudo pip install -r requirements.txt
 ```

 Update permissions in working folder:
 ```
-cd ~
-cd /home/pi/RotorHazard/src
+cd ~/RotorHazard/src
 sudo chmod 777 server
 ```

+*Note: If RotorHazard is already installed, see the [Updating an existing installation](#update) section below.*

 ## Install Receiver Node Code (Arduinos)
 Arduino 1.8+ is required.
 Download from https://www.arduino.cc/en/Main/Software

 *The node code and the server version must match.
-Use the file included with the server code you downloaded earlier; do not download a different file directly from GitHub.*
+Use the 'node' code included with the server code you downloaded earlier; do not download a different file directly from GitHub.*

 Open 'RotorHazard/src/node/node.ino' in the Arduino IDE.